odinb/bash-plexamp-installer/README.md

 This will produce what looks like a string of random characters, which is actually an encrypted version of the supplied password.<br />

-SSH access on "DietPi OS": User/pass: root/dietpi<br />
+SSH access on "DietPi OS" as user: dietpi/dietpi and as root: root/dietpi<br />
 NOTE!!!
 DietPi is best-effort, and might not work.

 After SSH-ing to the SBC, on the "Raspberry Pi OS", change to root (```sudo -i```) and run script with: